 I switched three jobs in the first year of my career.
 The main reason was, I wanted to choose the technology I enjoy more, and it was C++ systems programming.
 You can read about it here.

-In my last job, I was moved from C++ to C# not because I wanted to but because project demanded.
-No harm in making that move but it wasn’t me who made a move, but the seniors decided it for most of the team members.
+In my last job, I was moved from C++ to C#, not because I wanted to but because the project demanded.
+No harm in making that move, but it wasn’t me who made a move, but the seniors decided it for most of the team members.